raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 title: Important Challenges
 ---

-1) On an event, make your LED go on for 2 seconds and then off
+1) When you press the P key, make the LED turn on for 2 seconds then turn off

 --- hints ---
 --- hint ---